floydhub/floyd-docs/docs/faqs/plans.md

 Job concurrency is the number of jobs you can run in parallel.
 Each plan has a limit on the number of concurrent jobs you can run.
 For example, in the Beginner plan, you can only run 1 job at a time.
-In the Data Scientist plan, you can run up to 8 jobs in parallel.
+In the Data Scientist plan and Teams plan, you can run up to 8 jobs in parallel.

 Having a higher concurrency is useful when you want to parallelize your training, for